-- The instrument must only be transported in an upright position. - The empty weight of the instrument is 165 kg; therefore, four qualified persons are required to lift or carry the instrument. - Use non-skid gloves to lift the instrument. - Leica recommends commissioning a transport company to transport, install or (where applicable) relocate the instrument. - Retain the instrument packaging. - Place the instrument on a sturdy laboratory bench which has a sufficient load capacity and adjust it to a horizontal position. - Prevent the instrument from being exposed to direct sunlight. - Only connect the instrument to a grounded power socket.
+- The instrument must only be transported in an upright position. - The empty weight of the instrument is 165 kg; therefore, four qualified persons are required to lift or carry the instrument. - Use non-skid gloves to lift the instrument. - Leica recommends commissioning a transport company to transport, install or (where applicable) relocate the instrument. - Retain the instrument packaging. - Place the instrument on a sturdy laboratory bench which has a sufficient load capacity and adjust it to a horizontal position. - · Prevent the instrument from being exposed to direct sunlight. - Only connect the instrument to a grounded power socket.
 Do not interfere with the grounding function by using an extension cord without a ground wire. - Exposure to extreme temperature changes between storage and installation locations and high air humidity may cause condensation inside the instrument.
 If this is the case, wait at least two hours before switching on the instrument. - The instrument must only be installed at the area of use with and under direction of Leica-trained staff.
 This also applies to the potential transport to a new area of use.
-We recommend using personnel trained by Leica to recommission the instrument. - In accordance with national rules and regulations, the operator may be obligated to provide longterm protection of the public water supply from contamination due to backflowing water from the building installation.
+We recommend using personnel trained by Leica to recommission the instrument. - To ensure proper function of the instrument, it must be set up with a minimum distance of 100 mm on all sides from walls and furniture. - In accordance with national rules and regulations, the operator may be obligated to provide longterm protection of the public water supply from contamination due to backflowing water from the building installation.
 In Europe, the protection device of the potable water installation to be connected is selected in accordance with the specifications of DIN EN 1717:2011-08 (information status August 2013).